Frequently asked questions about the DRGA

 Supervision

-What support will supervisors receive during the transition from the JCCA to the diploma?
+What support will supervisors receive during the transition from the JCCA to the new qualification?

 What are the minimum supervision qualifications?

-Will Diploma of Rural Generalist Anaesthesia trainees still have a rural generalist anaesthetist supervisor as well as a FANZCA supervisor?
+Will Rural Generalist Anaesthesia trainees still have a rural generalist anaesthetist supervisor as well as a FANZCA supervisor?

 Yes.
 If the trainees are in a centre where there are only FANZCAs and no rural generalist anaesthetists, then we would strongly encourage the trainee to have a rural generalist anaesthetist mentor, ideally in a hospital that is linked to that tertiary centre to gain an understanding of rural context.